 The future of the Paddlers’ Trail depends on good river etiquette and campsite stewardship.
 While most of the river shore is privately-owned, a number of generous landowners have agreed to host the public at primitive campsites on their land.
 Before heading out on the water, please review the trail’s paddler etiquette guidelines posted on the website and at many of the campsites.
 If you witness users disrespectful of these guidelines, please contact the appropriate site steward.
 Thank you!

 In 2021 the CRPT Executive Committee released a Paddlers’ Trail Smartphone guide and guide in partnership with FarOut Guides.
 It can be found in the App store, or by visiting the FarOut Webstore.

 How big are the campsites?
 How many people can stay at the campsites?

 Generally, the maximum group size at a river campsite is twelve people or 3 tents.
 However, many campsites are only suited for smaller groups.
 Check the list of campsites as you plan your trip.
 Please limit your stay to no more than two nights per site.
 If the campsite is full and you must find another place to camp for the night, request permission from the landowner.
 Parties of 10 or less will avoid special use permit requirements from the State of VT.

 Is the trail complete?

-No. Currently there is an 85 mile gap in campsites between Gill, MA, and Cromwell, Connecticut.
+No. Currently there are still a few gaps in the trail, the largest being an 27 mile gap in campsites between Longmeadow, MA, and Cromwell, Connecticut.
 Trail partners are working to develop new campsites to close this gap.
 Help support this effort!